abitabir/yordevs-quiz-night-2023/README.md

    <img src="https://user-images.githubusercontent.com/68516952/224081684-bd8990ce-56b8-4f08-a006-fb61fe3454d6.png" title="YUSU Logo" width="350">

    - The width and height properties were set too high in the `<img>`.
-   - The logo is a vector graphic in an SVG format.
+   - The logo is in an XML-based vector graphic of an SVG format.
-   + The logo is a PNG image format.
+   + The logo is in a PNG image format.
    - The `style="max-width: 200px"` shouldn't make that possible!

 1. Using a screenreader for accessibility testing (e.g [Pericles](https://chrome.google.com/webstore/detail/pericles-text-to-speech-s/oacindbdmlbdeidohafnfocfckkhjlbg)), upon which icon in the Yordevs Website's footer does the screenreader stop working properly?